 Its structure is also democratic.
 It is a co-operative bank where the shareholders are us, the individual and institutional clients, and every year we participate in shaping the bank's priorities.

-I avoid naming the bank here as a measure for information security, but if you are one of my clients or close partners, I will be happy to do so and answer any questions you have about the ethics of my banking arrangements.
+I avoid naming the bank here as a measure for information security, but if you are one of my clients or close partners, I will be happy to disclose this and answer any questions you have about the ethics of my banking arrangements.

 IT - Computer, internet, & smartphones